TeamLinux01/daniel.melzaks.com/content/blogs/2024/07/18/tmux-ftw.md

 Lastly I set tmux as my default shell by executing it with `.bashrc`

+>🛑 Don't do this right now.
+It caused my KDE Plasma to login to a black screen.
+I will look into a better way and update when I can.

 Add the following line to the end of `~/.bashrc`:
 ```file
 if [[ -z "$TMUX" ]]; then